 Welcome to the Down Syndrome Special Interest Research Group

 The special interest research group on Down syndrome exists to encourage research and the application of research in the field of Down syndrome while recognizing that many aspects of the research conducted in the field of Down syndrome will be in common with that focusing on other intellectual disabilities.
 The membership of the SIRG will encourage and develop planning and policy documents in relation to the needs of individuals with Down syndrome and their families worldwide.
-Co-ordination with other bodies interested in this field will be encouraged and dissemination of knowledge based on scientific research and application will be a primary role.
-IASSID and DSI will encourage collaboration between the two organizations and foster the development of the SIRG on Down syndrome.
+Co-ordination with other bodies interested in this field is encouraged and dissemination of knowledge based on scientific research and application will be a primary role.

 - To provide a focus for the worldwide exchange and dissemination of research and application in relation to Down syndrome.